Budapest Attractions

 By Bus

-Nyugati Pályaudvar M bus stop and Nyugati Pályaudvar M (Podmaniczky Utca) bus stop is a two-minute walk away.
+The Nyugati Pályaudvar M and Nyugati Pályaudvar M (Podmaniczky Utca) bus stops are a two-minute walk away, and the Markó Utca stop is a five-minute walk away from the Basilica.

-Bus lines that service the St. Stephen Basilica route:
+The bus lines that service the St. Stephen Basilica route are as follows:

 By Train

-Nyugati Pályaudvar M light rail station is a two-minute walk away.
+The first one is the Nyugati Pályaudvar M light rail station which is a two-minute walk from St. Stephen’s.

 By Car